What is 1080n Resolution?

 Native resolution on the other hand pushes the whole picture across rather than one at a time.
 On an uncongested network this is fine and when using multiple screen layouts the picture is not stretched or squashed.
 The downside of using a 1080n format is that on highly congested networks there could be significant slowdown or the picture could look choppy.

 CCTV Camera resolutions

 So hopefully the CCTV resolutions make sense, but why do cameras have 1mp, 2mp, 3mp, etc?
-The number represent how many pixels that camera can capture.
+The number represents how many pixels that camera can capture.
 If we go back to the tv resolutions we had 720p down as 1280 x 720 pixels.
-So if we do the maths that equates to 921,600pixels, or just under 1 million.
+So if we do the maths that equates to 921,600 pixels, or just under 1 million.
 So a megapixel (mp) is one million pixels.
 Likewise a 1080p screen is 1920x1080 pixels or 2,073,600 pixels, or just over 2 million pixels, which is just over 2mp.

 So what about 3mp, 4mp and 5mp cameras?
 What would be the point in getting these cameras if you only have a 1080p screen?
-With the higher resolution it means you record in higher detail than that of 1080p and although you aren’t able to see the extra detail straight away (unless you had a 4k tv) you are able to digitally zoom into a picture further before the picture distorts.
+With the higher resolution it means you record in higher detail than that of 1080p and although you aren’t able to see the extra detail straight away (unless you had a 4k tv) you are able to digitally zoom into a picture slightly further before the picture distorts.
 This is handy if there was a person lurking around but not in full view of the camera.